mqvallieres/mqvlab_website/content/contact.en.md

 date: 2023-06-05T22:31:58-04:00
 ---

-The lab will be located in the Pavillon de recherche appliquée sur le cancer on the Health Campus of the Université de Sherbrooke, in the middle of the beautiful Eastern Townships.
+The lab will be located at the Université de Sherbrooke's Cancer Research Institute (IRCUS) on the
+Health Campus, in the middle of the beautiful
+Eastern Townships.

-Please direct all questions and inquiries to [Mathieu Quesnel-Vallières](mailto:mathieu.quesnel-vallieres@usherbrooke.ca).
+Please direct questions and inquiries to [Mathieu Quesnel-Vallières](mailto:mathieu.quesnel-vallieres@usherbrooke.ca).

-mathieu.quesnel-vallieres-at-usherbrooke.ca

 1-819-821-8000 x72370

 Lab: Z8-2031
 Office: Z8-2071
 3201 rue Jean-Mignault
 Sherbrooke, QC
 Canada J1E 4K8

 ![PRAC](/img/prac_arrow_hires.png)